hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-You could make sure the the closure will run synchronously if the current thread is the same as passed `DispatchQueue`:
+You could make sure the closure will run synchronously if the current thread is the same as passed `DispatchQueue`:

 ```swift
 class MyClass {